CONTACT & STAFF

 Click here for more information on this Facility team.

-An undulator will provide the X-ray source with a photon flux of 1013 ph/s/0.1% bw/100 mA (@15 keV) ensuring the collection of rapid, high quality diffraction patterns.
-The beamline will operate in the energy range of 5 to 30 keV (2.48 – 0.41Å) allowing for the transmission geometry experiments of high Z elements or to allow for anomalous diffraction.
+The beamline energy is fixed at 19.5keV until the commissioning of the monochromator is finished late in 2023.
+Then, the beamline will operate in the energy range of 5 to 30 keV (2.48 – 0.41Å) allowing for the transmission geometry experiments of high Z elements or to allow for anomalous diffraction.
 The flexibility of the beamline also allows for easy tuning of the photon energy to avoid fluorescence from absorption edges of chemical elements with the sample to increase data quality.

 Debye-Scherrer geometry is ideal for finely ground powder samples housed within capillaries.
-However, polycrystalline pellets and films may also be analysed using the wide variety of sample holders available to users.
+However, polycrystalline pellets and films may also be analyzed using the wide variety of sample holders available to users.
 The beamline will cover a variety of experimental cases covering fields such as, but not limited to, materials science, pharmaceuticals, catalysis, devices for energy storage and capture, such as batteries and supercapacitors, multiferroic ceramics, and environmental sciences (geoscience).

 Facility E-mail: paineira@lnls.br